North Wales County Tops

 The main highlight of Moel Famau is the ruins of the Jubilee Tower, an Egyptian-style monument built in 1810 to commemorate the Golden Jubilee of George III.
 It was never completed and the actual tower was destroyed in a storm 1862 leaving the base that you can see today.

-Significance: Highest peak in Denbighshire (Traditional CT), Wrexham (Council Top)
+Significance: Highest peak in Denbighshire (Historic CT), Wrexham (Council Top)

 Member of: Marilyn, Hewitt, Nuttall